 Cream Cheese Spinach Dip (Baked Spinach Dip) is an easy oven baked dip that can be served hot or cold!
-Using everyday ingredients, this dip is perfect for both crackers and corn chips.
+Using everyday ingredients, this spinach cream cheese dip is perfect for both crackers and corn chips.

 🤍 Recipe Highlights